thehyve/transmart-android/README.md

 ===============
 [![Crowdin](https://d322cqt584bo4o.cloudfront.net/transmart-android/localized.svg)](https://crowdin.com/project/transmart-android)

-tranSMARTClient is an Android Client for TranSMART, which will enable you to browse the studies and its data on a tranSMART server.
+The tranSMART Android client is an REST API client for the tranSMART data warehouse (http://transmartfoundation.org), which enables you to browse subject-level study data from multiple tranSMART servers on your Android phone or tablet.

 Please note that you need to have the transmart-rest-api plugin installed on your server to be able to talk to it: https://github.com/transmart/transmart-rest-api.
 Allow the android-client to connect to it by adding the following definition to the clients:
 ```